Skip to main content

 img

 1. The application generates a connection payload and presents it to the user (commonly as a QR code) to provide to their wallet.
-The QR code contains the wallet with the information required to create a secure communication channel between the requesting application and wallet via a relay server.
+The QR code contains information required to create a secure communication channel between the requesting application and wallet via a relay server.

 2. Now, the application will have the ability to send requests directly to the user's wallet.